 MORPC continues to be a leader in local food-system planning, with a focus on increased production, building the supply chain, and seeking way to bring finance to the table.
 MORPC is among advisors to the Local Food Action Plan being prepared by Franklin County and the City of Columbus, and was engaged by The Gund Foundation to help kick off a regional food-system planning effort for 16 Northeast Ohio counties in 2015.
 A year earlier, MORPC served the same role in Lima on behalf of Activate Allen County.
 In recent years, it has shared its food-planning experiences at conferences and in webinars with its counterparts across the country.

-When MORPC’s Central Ohio Local Food Assessment and Plan (view the Executive Summary or Full Report) was released in April 2010, one of its top recommendations was to establish local food councils to help each of the region’s 12 counties implement the other recommendations.
-So far, the region boasts five councils (Knox, Franklin, Fairfield, Licking and Delaware), while at least three other counties (Union, Madison and Pickaway) have laid foundations for local councils.
+When MORPC’s Central Ohio Local Food Assessment (view the Executive Summary or Full Report) was released in April 2010, one of its top recommendations was to establish local food councils to help each of the region’s 12 counties implement the other recommendations.
+So far, the region boasts six councils and initiatives (Knox, Franklin, Fairfield, Licking, Pickaway and Union), while at least two other counties (Delaware and Marion) have laid foundations for local councils or plans.

 Partners and Supporters

 - Local Matters is a key MORPC partner in the Central Ohio Local Food Assessment and Plan, the Community Challenge grant and other efforts.

 - The Assessment and Plan, and many of the implementation efforts, were funded in large part by The Columbus Foundation.

 - The Gund Foundation has supported efforts in farmland preservation, and local food system planning.